5T33Z0/Clover-Crate/Graphics/README.md

 This key works with ATI/AMD Radeon GPUs (6xxx and higher and possibly 5xxx).
 It fixes the contents of GPU registers so that the card becomes properly initialized so macOS drivers work as intended.

 ## ig-platform-id
-This parameter is required to configure on-board video cards, aka "Intel HD Graphics xxxx".
-Select the correct id for your CPU from the dropdown menu in Clover Configurator.
+This parameter is required to configure on-board graphics, aka "Intel HD Graphics xxxx".
+Select the corresponding framebuffer from the `ig-platform-id` dropdown menu in Clover Configurator.

-**NOTE**: As of 2021, on-board graphics are configured via `Devices/Properties` now, using the correct `ig-platform-id` amongst additional parameters to configure connectors, amount of VRam, etc.
+**NOTE**: For 10th Gen Intel Core CPUs and newer, it's recommended to configure the frambuffer using the `Devices/Properties` section instead, entering the correct `ig-platform-id` amongst additional parameters to configure connectors, amount of VRam, etc.

 ## VRAM
 The amount of video memory in MB.
 In fact, it is detected automatically, but you can adjust it manually.
 But in reality, I cannot remember a single case where this parameter has helped anyone in any way other than for mobile Radeon cards: if you set `LoadVBios=true` the correct amount of memory will be displayed.